MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-aks-service-hci.md

 ---

-# How to install AKS service on Azure Stack HCI, along side Arc VMs
+# How to install AKS service on Azure Stack HCI alongside Arc VMs

 > Applies to: Azure Stack HCI